Olympus E-M1 III vs Panasonic S1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the E-M1 III and the S1 are recent models that are part of the current product line-up.
 The E-M1 III replaced the earlier Olympus E-M1 II, while the S1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M1 III and S1 can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Panasonic S1 Manual.

 So what is the bottom line?
 Is the Olympus E-M1 III better than the Panasonic S1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.